Adybo123/ulList.js/README.md

 Search:

 _You can search any and all fields at once.
-Ie. searchTerm = "https:" or "Goog"_
+Eg. searchTerm = "https:" or "Goog" will both find Google_
 ```js
 var searchTerm = "Goog";
 list.render(searchTerm);